magnetsystems/r2m-cli/README.md

 }

 ```
-With this example file, you can now generate an async Mobile API with a strongly object model for Android, Javascript and iOS
+With this example file, you can now generate an async Mobile API with a strongly-typed object model for Android, Javascript and iOS

 ### Generating Mobile API